Leticia Peiris

-Meemanage Mary Magdalene Leticia Peiris (born 18 October 1934 – died 31 October 2013 as ලැටීෂියා පීරිස්) [Sinhala]), popularly as Leticia Peiris, was an actress in Sri Lankan cinema, theater and television.
+Meemanage Mary Magdalene Leticia Peiris (born 18 October 1934 – died 31 October 2013 as ලැටීෂියා පීරිස්) [Sinhala]), popularly known as Leticia Peiris, was an actress in Sri Lankan cinema, theater and television.
 One of the earliest pillars in Sri Lankan film history, Peiris had a career that spanned more than five decades.
 She is the last acting link of the Jayamanne lineage.

 She died on 31 October 2013 with Alzheimer's disease at the age of 80.

 Personal life

 Peiris was born on 18 October 1934 in Pallansena village, Kochchikade area in Colombo.
 She completed education from Negambo Dalupotha Vidyalaya and Harischandra National College, Negambo.
 Her elder sister Grace Peiris was married to popular actor B. A. W. Jayamanne.
 Grace met Jayamanne during a film shoot.

 Leticia was married to K. Micheal de Silva and wedding was celebrated in December 1957 at the age of 24.
 The couple has two daughters: Chandani and Renukaa.